Chapter 5: Membership and Participation

 - Liability Coverage for Junior and Teen Leaders

 - Junior and teen leaders are not covered by UC’s liability insurance, which applies only to adult volunteers.
 UC’s liability insurance does not cover 4-H members at any time.
 As junior and teen leaders, members have sufficient knowledge and experience to function in teaching and administrative roles, but they are unable to assume the responsibilities of adult volunteers.
 See General Liability and Automobile Insurance FAQ .

 - Members under the age of 18 may not drive other members on 4-H business at any time.

-- Youth members, under the guidance of adult volunteers, plan and carry out the work of the 4-H club or unit and are responsible for its educational goals, membership and adherence to 4-H Vision, Mission and Values, 2016-2017 Member Code of Conduct - English - pdf, policies and procedures.
-See also 4-H Club Program Planning Guide.
+- Youth members, under the guidance of adult volunteers, plan and carry out the work of the 4-H club or unit and are responsible for its educational goals, membership and adherence to 4-H Vision and Mission, Member Code of Conduct - English , policies and procedures.
+See also 4-H Club Program Planning Guide .

 - Generally, 4-H clubs have the following member officers.
 However, 4-H units may have additional officers according to their Constitution and Bylaws.

 - Sergeant of Arms